Fort Lauderdale, Florida: Transit

 Broward County Transit (BCT), the county bus system, provides local bus transportation.
 BCT provides for connections with the bus systems in other parts of the metropolitan area: Metrobus in Dade County, and Palm Tran in Palm Beach County.
 Tri-Rail, a commuter rail system, connects south Florida's major cities and airports.
 In November 2006, Broward County voters rejected a one-cent-per-hundred sales tax increase intended to fund transportation projects, such as light rail and bus system expansion.

-The Wave (streetcar), a new 2.7 mi electric streetcar system costing $125 million, was being planned for the downtown.
+The Wave, a new 2.7 mi electric streetcar system costing $125 million, was being planned for the downtown.
 Most of the construction funding would have come from federal ($62.5 million), state ($37 million), and city taxpayers ($10.5 million), with approximately $15 million from assessments on properties within the Downtown Development Authority.
 Broward County (BCT) had committed to operating the system for the first 10 years at an expected annual cost of $2 million, and had guaranteed funding to cover any shortfall in ridership revenues.
 The construction cost of $50 million per mile was considerably higher than other recently built streetcar projects, in part due to the challenges of building an electric transit system over the 3rd Avenue drawbridge.
-The project was canceled in 2018 by the City and the county.
+The project was canceled in 2018 by the city and the county.

 The Sun Trolley is a bus service, running buses (styled as streetcars) around Fort Lauderdale and Broward County.

-Passenger Rail
+Passenger rail

 Brightline has a station in Fort Lauderdale, which connects to Miami and West Palm Beach with multiple trains daily.
-Construction is underway to extend the line beyond West Palm Beach to Orlando by 2023.
+Construction recently completed extending the line beyond West Palm Beach to Orlando.

 Tri-Rail also provides daily commuter service between Palm Beach County, Broward County (including two stations in Fort Lauderdale), and Miami-Dade County with dozens of local stations.
 Amtrak provides long-distance passenger service daily on the Silver Meteor and Silver Star lines connecting to cities on the Atlantic coast via the Fort Lauderdale station.

 Airports

-Fort Lauderdale-Hollywood International Airport, near Dania Beach, Florida, is the city's main airport and is the fastest-growing major airport in the country as of 2005.
-This was, in part, attributable to service by low-cost carriers, such as Spirit Airlines, JetBlue Airways, Southwest Airlines and Silver Airways, resulting in lower airfares than nearby Miami International Airport.
+Fort Lauderdale–Hollywood International Airport, near Dania Beach, Florida, is the city's main airport and is the fastest-growing major airport in the country as of 2005.
+This was, in part, attributable to service by low-cost carriers, such as Spirit Airlines, JetBlue Airways, Southwest Airlines, and Silver Airways, resulting in lower airfares than nearby Miami International Airport.

 Fort Lauderdale-Hollywood is an emerging international gateway for the Caribbean and Latin America.
 Miami International Airport and Palm Beach International Airport also serve the city.